 #2 How much time does it takes to receive dividend proceeds?

 Within 30 days of the declaration of the dividend, a mutual fund is supposed to dispatch the dividend warrant to a unitholder.
 The redemption or repurchase then proceeds within 10 business days from the date of a request made by the unitholder.

 In case of failure within the specified time frame, Asset Management Company is liable to pay interest as specified by SEBI from time to time.

 #3 Are investments in mutual funds liquid?

-Yes investments in mutual funds are liquid.
-In open-ended schemes an investor can redeem his units and receive the current market value on their investments within three- to five- working days.
-However, an investor of close-ended schemes can redeem their units only on maturity.
+Yes, investments in mutual funds are liquid.
+In open-ended schemes, an investor can redeem his units and receive the current market value on their investments within three- to five- working days.
+However, an investor in close-ended schemes can redeem their units only on maturity.